AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

    Provide the set of source units for which the requested coverage level is to be assessed, by the way of the corresponding Library Information files containing the relevant SCOs.
-Each instance of this option on the command line accumulates the provided set to what is to be assessed eventually.
+Each instance of this option on the command line adds to what is to be assessed eventually.

 :option:`-T`, :option:`--trace` |marg|, |rarg| :
    Provide the set of execution traces for which a report is to be